Plant Problem Lab

 Judge new leaves

 Old brown tissue will not turn green.
-The useful question is whether new growth is cleaner after you correct the care pattern.
+The useful question is whether new growth is cleaner after you correct the care.

 Watering swings